joshmoody24/joshmoody.org/src/content/blog/emulating-pong-neural-network.md

 Sadly, this makes sense because neural networks are universal function *approximators*.
 Even the tiniest bit of inaccuracy in a CPU can throw off the entire system, and it seems dubious that a neural network (of reasonable size) could approximate CPU logic without some degree of error.

-My best result (twelve fully connected layers with hidden size 128) achieved a mean squared error of 0.00138, and even that wasn't enough to generate realistic results.
-But it good enough to keep the simulation semi-stable for a few seconds.
+My best result (twelve fully connected layers with hidden size 128) achieves a mean squared error of 0.00138, and even that isn't enough to generate realistic results.
+But it is good enough to keep the simulation semi-stable for a few seconds.
 Sort of.

 <div class="centered">
     <video height="315" width="240" controls>